kharon4/redux-action-chain/README.md

 store.dipatch(action('some payload available inside of the chain action callback'));

 // remove action
 removeActionFromMem(); // remove this action from mem.
-So the middleware will no longer be albe to call this function
+So the middleware will no longer be able to call this function

 ```